 The United States has had 13 major drought episodes between 1900 and 2014, and parts of the country are affected by severe drought conditions today.
 Iowa is susceptible to drought (with several parts of the state currently experiencing drought), and future forecasting indicates Iowa will continue to face precipitation deficiencies that may cause prolonged periods of drought.

-This meeting in Iowa Falls will take place at the Ellsworth Equestrian Center, located at 709 Ellsworth Avenue in Iowa Falls.
-The meeting will be facilitated by the Iowa Department of Homeland Security and Emergency Management and will begin at 9:00 a.m. on July 6.
-More information about the meeting room and parking will be provided closer to the event.
+This meeting in Iowa Falls will took place at the Ellsworth Equestrian Center, located at 709 Ellsworth Avenue in Iowa Falls.
+The meeting was facilitated by the Iowa Department of Homeland Security and Emergency Management and began at 9:00 a.m. on July 6.